Brand366/SpeedTypingGame/sd_plan.md

 • (Priority 1): Creating a menu-like representation of the test that includes the difficulty selection for users

     1. Displaying the title and the relevant information to the user
+    2. Create input validator for user input (num input and key input)
-    2. Creating options for the user to select in regards to preffered difficulty.
-Linking to the external dictionaries
+    2. Creating options for the user to select in regards to preffered difficulty using the difficulty selector funtion.
-    3. Implenting timer to begin the test once the user selects the difficulty (or user press the enter key to begin)
+    3. User press the enter key to begin (timer)
     4. Display option to exit application

 • (Priority 2): Displaying the text for the chosen difficulty